DannyArends/CalderaD/README.md

 Create symlinks (e.g. using mklink for windows, or ln -s in linux) in tot CalderaD\app\jni folder and link to the extracted SDL source packages.
-Change PATHTO to where your cloned CalderaD is located, and PATHSDL to where your downloaded the SDL libraries:
+Change PATHTO to where your cloned CalderaD is located, and PATHSDL to where you downloaded the SDL libraries:

 ```
 mklink /d "PATHTO\CalderaD\app\jni\SDL" "PATHSDL\SDL2-2.0.14"